WSG23/yosai_intel_dashboard_fresh/docs/debug_helpers.md

 - Run `python -m tools.debug` for a unified CLI covering asset and callback diagnostics.
 - The old `debug_cache_error.py` and `debug_mde.py` helpers have been removed.

+These helpers use your configured environment for secrets.
+Set `SECRET_KEY` in your shell or secret manager before running them.
+The utilities no longer inject a default value.

 Test stubs under `tests/utils/` and `tests/stubs/utils/` also provide simplified assets for debugging in the test suite.